GeoKrom/Computational-Intelligence-course/README.md

 # Computational Intelligence(Artificial Neural Networks)

-Programming exercises for CSE035 - Computational Intelligence University of Ioannina
+Programming exercises for CSE035 - Computational Intelligence, Computer Science and Engineering University of Ioannina

 # Implementation of training and test set